Mphasis-ML-Marketplace/Mortgage-Customer-Complaints-Analyzer/README.md

-# Mortgage-Customer-Complaints-Analyzer
+# Topic Modeling of Mortgage Complaints

-An NLP based solution to automate the task of finding issues mentioned in a mortgage specific customer complaint.
+An NLP based solution to identify key topics present in mortgage specific customer complaints.

 ## Product overview

-Topic Modelling based solution for customer complaints on Mortgage, which clusters customer complaints into topics based on the narratives provided.
+Topic Modelling based solution for customer complaints about Mortgage services.
+The solution clusters customer complaints into topics based on the narratives provided.
 Given a set of customer complaints narratives, this solution identifies for each complaint the top three issues mentioned in the narrative.
-The task of identifying what mortgage issue is being mentioned in a customer complaint requires human involvement and based on the issue an action must be taken accordingly.
-This process of identifying the issue can be automated with this solution.
+The task of identifying what mortgage issue is being mentioned in a customer complaint requires human involvement and the same is being automated with this solution.

 ## Product Highlight

-* This solution takes customer complaints narratives as input and predicts the top three categories of complaints thereby automating the task which previously required manual classification.
+* The solution takes customer complaints narratives as input and predicts the top three categories of complaints thereby automating the task which previously required manual classification.
+This solution has been trained on customer complaint databases.
-* The analyser is specifically trained on customers complaints narratives pertaining to mortgage issues faced by the customers using natural language processing.
+* The solution is specifically trained on customer complaint narratives pertaining to mortgage issues faced by the customers.
 * Mphasis HyperGraf is an omni-channel customer 360 analytics solution.
 Need customized Deep Learning/NLP solutions?
 Get in touch!

 ## Amazon Marketplace Link